Assessing quality and performance

 1 = Evidence shows significant shortfalls

-As we are moving away from assessing at a single point in time, in future we will likely assess different areas of the framework on an ongoing basis.
+As we have moved away from assessing at a single point in time, we aim to assess different areas of the framework on an ongoing basis.
 This means we can update scores for different evidence categories at different times.

-We will follow these initial 3 stages for all assessments:
+We will follow these initial 3 stages for services that receive a rating:

 1. Review evidence within the evidence categories we’re assessing for each quality statement.